uservar/RocketSimExampleVisualizer/README.md

 python run_standalone.py
 ```

+Or checkout `run_standalone_atba.py` for an example of using this with a simple bot.

 If you intend to use this in a pre-existing project you can try something like this:

 ```python